notesonidleness/notesonidleness.github.io/content/_draft/masjid.md

-1445H - TW: No data, as data is only for the infidel.
+TW: No data, as data is only for the infidel

+1445H

 ### Solution to a problem that doesn't exist